Compare Central Air Unit & Evaporator Coil Replacement Costs

 |Permit & Inspection||$50 – $200||$50 – $200||$50 – $200|

-Note: This page represents the estimated replacement cost of the condenser unit and evaporator coil only.
+Note: This page represents the estimated replacement cost of the outdoor condenser unit and evaporator coil only.
 Not a complete HVAC system.
 If you don’t need a complete unit, you can view the individual component costs like your evaporator coil or compressor on the linked pages.

 Overview of Central AC Units